wasin-waeosri/QuickStart.Elektron.EDP-RT/ERT_in_Cloud_WS_Quickstart.md

 The required connections parameters for the ERT in Cloud application are following
 <!--- - *Authorization host of the EDP Gateway*: You can use *api.edp.thomsonreuters.com:443* to request the access token or pass it to ```---auth_hostname``` parameter on the application command line-->
 <!--- *Hostname of the Elektron Real-Time Service endpoint*: You can use *wss://amer-1.pricing.streaming.edp.thomsonreuters.com:443* as you API connection point, or pass it to ```--hostname``` parameter on the application command line.-->
-- *Username and Password*: To request your access token you must pass in a user name and password credentials (or specify it with ```--user```, ```--password```, ```--clientid``` parameters on the application command line).
+- *Username and Password*: To request your access token you must pass in a user name and password credentials (or specify it with ```--user```, ```--password``` parameters on the application command line).
 You will receive your Machine ID as a user name and a link to activate your machine account and set your password via the Welcome Email that you receive when you subscribe to ERT in Cloud.
-You must use these credentials to obtain a client_id (aka AppKey)
+You must use these credentials to obtain a client_id
 - *client_id*: You must also pass in the client_id credential (or specifiy ig with ```--clientid``` parameter).
 The Client ID aka AppKey can be generated from an [AppGenerator tool](https://apac1.apps.cp.thomsonreuters.com/apps/AppkeyGenerator) with your username and password credentials.

 If you do not have that email please contact your Refinitiv account team, or if you are not a client please click [Contact Us page](https://my.refinitiv.com) if you would like to try Elektron Real Time data.